NipunRaj96/Nexa_AI/README.md

 💬 Conversational AI – Chat with Nexa AI for assistance.

-🎭 Personalized Responses – Nexa introduces itself as an AI created by Nipun Kumar.
+🎭 Personalized Responses – Nexa introduces itself as an AI created by me.

 ⚡ Streamed Responses – Get real-time word-by-word responses.